Using AI Chat

 AI Limitations

-• • Very complex behaviors may need to be split into multiple simpler ones
+• Split very complex behaviors into multiple simpler ones.

 About AI Credits

-Tip: Use Builders (which don't use credits) for common features, and save AI Chat for custom behaviors.
+Tip: Templates never spend credits.
+Use them for common features and save AI Chat for custom behaviors.